-I never thought I would use the word superfood because as much as I eat healthy, it’s not the kind of word I use, but I will do this time because kale is a superfood, nature’s most highly concentrated nutrient-rich whole foods and they provide nutrients that are a necessary part of our diet.
-Kale is an excellent source of fiber, vitamins (A, C, K, B6), minerals (calcium, potassium, copper, manganese, iron, and magnesium), and protein.
-No wonder it attracts those stubborn aphids that won’t let go of the leaves, even when you soak the leaves in cold water.
-The best way to get rid of those aphids – unless you’re into entomophagy (insects eating) – is to soak the kale in cold water for a few minutes and then brush them off with a tooth brush or a brush to clean fruits.
+I don’t like the word superfood because I don’t like it but I will use it now, kale is a super food.
+It’s highly concentrated in nutrient.
+No wonder it attracts those stubborn aphids that won’t let go of the leaves, even when you soak them in water.
+The best way to get rid of them – unless you’re into entomophagy (insects eating) – is to soak them in cold water for a few minutes and then brush them off with a tooth brush or one of those fruit brush.

 - Olive oil

 - 1 garlic clove, crushed

 - Salt & pepper

 - 1 pasture egg